 - << Back to guides index

-Inclusive tours and cruises are an old 70s concept and totally out of fashion; they are on the way out.
-The Experiential Travel is on the way in.
-And the great thing about the Experiential Travel is that it is not dominated by large global companies but it is wonderfully fragmented and run by local people following their personal passions.
-Here we share some of the local Here we share some of the unique experiences offered to our clients.
+Our routes are all about the Experiential Travel.
+The great thing about the Experiential Travel is that is wonderfully fragmented and run by local people following their personal passions.
+Here we share some of the unique experiences offered to our clients.

 YACHTING ZADAR AND REMOTE ISLANDS OF KORNATI